nachogon1/Validation-and-Monitoring/README.md

 Once started, you can navigate to http:127.0.0.1:8000/docs or http://localhost/docs to view the Swagger documentation.

-To run the scripts:
+To run the scripts (from the container terminal):

-For help you can run:
+For help, you can run:

 ```
 events-tools --help
 ```

-Place your json events under anywhere in the project and run:
+Place your json events anywhere in the project and run:

 ```
 events-tools validate-json --file $YOUR_PATH